 Adjusting the spool tensioner compensates for the amount of weight you’re using, the size fishing line, and the overall efficiency of casting and operation of the reel.
 More weight on the line requires increasing the spool tension and less weight requires decreases.

 Keep reading and we’ll walk you through the process of setting the spool tension for success (and fewer backlashes).

 When you hook a fish there’s a significant force, especially on a big cat.
 It’s like a shock going through the fishing line and every single piece of tackle you’re using.

 Drag affects your line when you start reeling it in.
 It allows the fish to be able to pull freely on the line, allowing you to land that big one.

-Drag is what makes it possible to land that 100 pound catch on 20 pound test line and also helps to tire fish out so you can reel them in more easily.
+Drag is what makes it possible to land that 100 pounds catch on 20-pound test line and also helps to tire fish out so you can reel them in more easily.
 If you don’t have a drag system on the reel or don’t have the drag set correctly the line will snap.

 Drag is what happens when you get that big catch to the side of the boat and it makes a hard run and starts stripping line.
 Look down at your reel when the fish is pulling and the spool is turning away from you instead of towards you, that’s the drag working.

 Almost every modern reel comes equipped with a star drag system which allows you to easily make adjustments when necessary.

 It’s essential that catfish reels have a good quality drag system that’s functioning correctly and operates very smoothly.
 Many of the cheap reel options don’t have a good quality drag system and that will cost you fish.